CanonEnsemble/Hyperbolic-Chern-Numebrs/README.md

 ## Computation of Chern number
+The files in the folder `1_chern` are used to compute the Chern number associated with a particular irrep.
+The codes are written in MATLAB, but the necessary input files are provided as .txt files if one wants to use a different language.

+- Projector matrices:

+  Inside the subfolders `G24` and `G48` are .txt files that give the projector matrices onto irreps of two translation groups of orders 24 and 48, respectively.
+Their character tables are listed here:

+  For example, the files `projector_G24_1_real.txt` and `projector_G24_1_imag.txt` contain the real and imaginary parts, respectively, of the projector matrices associated with the irrep `1` in the group of order 24.

+- `0_chern_number.m`:

+  This code computes the Chern number associated with an irrep, taking the projector matrices and Hamiltonian as input.
+It uses the function `simdiag.m` to simultaneous diagonalize the projector and Hamiltonian [3].

 ## References
 [1] C. Sun, A. Chen, T. Bzdušek, and J. Maciejko, *Topological linear response of hyperbolic Chern insulators*, [arXiv:2406.08388](https://doi.org/10.48550/arXiv.2406.08388), 2024

 [2] D. Urwyler, P. Lenggenhager, I. Boettcher, R. Thomale, T. Neupert, and T. Bzdušek, *Hyperbolic Topological Band Insulators*, [Phys.
 Rev. Lett.
 129, 246402](https://doi.org/10.1103/PhysRevLett.129.246402), 2022

+[3] Chris, *simdiag.m*, [MATLAB Central File Exchange](https://www.mathworks.com/matlabcentral/fileexchange/46794-simdiag-m), version 1.0.0.0, 2024.

 ## Citation
 If you use this code, please cite [this paper](https://doi.org/10.48550/arXiv.2406.08388):